dokklib/dokklib-db/README.md

 # Dokklib-DB

-Dokklib-DB is a library for the DynamoDB single table pattern.
+Dokklib-DB is a Python library for the DynamoDB single table pattern.

 ## Features